How can Individuals Contribute to Reducing Food Waste in Households and Restaurants?

 Be Mindful Before Throwing Food Away

-Food doesn’t always have to be discarded just because it’s past the “best-before” date or looks slightly less fresh.
-By using your senses and a little creativity, you can salvage many items that might otherwise be tossed out.
+Food doesn’t always need to be thrown away just because it’s past the “best-before” date or seems a bit less fresh.
+With a bit of creativity and the use of your senses, you can salvage many items that might otherwise be wasted.

-For instance, slightly wilted vegetables can still be a valuable addition to soups and stir-fries.
-By thinking twice before discarding food, you not only save money but also do your part to minimize the environmental footprint of food waste.
+For example, slightly wilted vegetables can still be great in soups and stir-fries.
+By reconsidering before discarding food, you not only save money but also help reduce the environmental impact of food waste.

 Throwing Food